-1/2 lb (225 g) fatty slab bacon, rind removed, flesh cut in small dice
+8 oz (250 g) fatty slab bacon, rind removed, flesh diced

-1 bunch green garlic (5 stalks), trimmed, white and green parts sliced
+1 bunch green garlic (5 stalks), white + green parts sliced

 1 cup (250 mL) grape tomatoes, halved

-Kosher salt + freshly ground pepper to taste
+Kosher salt + freshly ground black pepper to taste

 Freshly grated romano cheese to taste

-Add pasta to large pot of boiling, salted water.
-Cook on medium heat until al dente, about 10 minutes.
-Drain well.
+In large pot of boiling, salted water, cook pasta on medium heat 10 minutes, or until al dente.
+Drain.

-Add pasta to skillet.
-Drizzle 1 tbsp (15 mL) bacon grease over top.
+Remove from heat.
+Add grape tomatoes.
+Add pasta.
+Drizzle with 1 tbsp (15 mL) bacon fat.
 Stir gently to combine.
 Add salt and pepper (keeping in mind that bacon bits and cheese are salty).

-Transfer pasta to serving bowl.
-Sprinkle bacon bits over top.
+Transfer to serving bowl.
+Scatter bacon bits overtop.
 Serve with romano alongside to sprinkle over pasta.

 Makes 4 small servings.